Robfaldo/CV/README.md

 **Bloomberg LP (London, UK based)** (Jan '15 Aug '16)
 *EMEA Campus Technical Recruiter*\
-Before relocating to New York, I worked in our London office recruiting for our C++ software development programme, aimed
+Before relocating to New York, I worked in our London office recruiting for our C++ software development programme, aimed at graduates.

 **Oasis HR** (May '13 to Jan '15)
 *Recruitment Consultant*\